Exxon Mobil - Largest Oil Company With Huge Potential

 Exxon Mobil Disciplined Investments

-Now that we have a detailed understanding of Exxon Mobil’s strong position, based on the company’s high historic returns, and long-term demand for new sources of oil and natural gas, let’s continue by discussing Exxon Mobil’s disciplined investment strategy.
+Now that we have a detailed understanding of Exxon Mobil’s strong position, based on the company’s high historic returns and long-term demand for new sources of oil and natural gas, let’s continue by discussing Exxon Mobil’s disciplined investment strategy.

-Exxon Mobil Project Development - Exxon Mobil Investor Presentation
+Source: Exxon Mobil Project Development - Exxon Mobil Investor Presentation

 Exxon Mobil currently has more than 100 projects in development.
 These projects spread the world and range from conventional oil sources to upgrading the value of certain assets, to complicated LNG projects.
-However, one thing share by all of these projects is Exxon Mobil has managed to reduce the near-term upstream costs of these projects by 30% as a result of the company’s actions from the oil crash.
+However, one thing shared by all of these projects is Exxon Mobil has managed to reduce the near-term upstream costs of these projects by 30% as a result of the company’s actions from the oil crash.

 On top of this, the company has also increased cash generation by 30% from the company’s downstream and chemical projects.
 This cash generation will be essential to future projects and other things such as shareholder rewards.

-Exxon Mobil Evolving Portfolio - Exxon Mobil Investor Presentation
+Source: Exxon Mobil Evolving Portfolio - Exxon Mobil Investor Presentation

-In the United States, Exxon Mobil acquired XTO Energy in 2009 for $31 billion making it Exxon Mobil’s largest recent purchase.
+In the United States, Exxon Mobil acquired XTO Energy in 2009 for $31 billion, making it Exxon Mobil’s largest recent purchase.
 The purpose of this acquisition was to give Exxon Mobil a substantial position in natural gas, specifically North American natural gas.
-Since then, the company has evolved its portfolio, especially after the company’s $6 billion dollar acquisition this year to significantly increase its shale properties in the Permian Basin.
+Since then, the company has evolved its portfolio, especially after the company’s $6 billion acquisition this year to significantly increase its shale properties in the Permian Basin.

 As a result of these investments, Exxon Mobil now controls millions of acres of shale assets throughout the United States with a large inventory of price-resilient drilling opportunities.
-The company’s shale portfolio has about 700 thousand barrels per day in production, meaning it makes up almost 20% of Exxon Mobil’s entire production.
+The company’s shale portfolio has about 700,000 barrels per day in production, meaning it makes up almost 20% of Exxon Mobil’s entire production.
 More importantly, as Exxon Mobil continues to capture efficiency gains in this area, its profit potential increases.

 Overall, for the past decade, Exxon Mobil has shown dedication to American shale oil.
 The company’s two largest acquisitions of the past decade have both been shale assets.
 As the company continues to capture efficiency gains here, this portion of the company’s portfolio will continue to provide the company with increasing long-term cash flow.

-Exxon Mobil Exploration Program - Exxon Mobil Investor Presentation
+Source: Exxon Mobil Exploration Program - Exxon Mobil Investor Presentation

 On top of the company’s North American shale assets, Exxon Mobil has made a high potential discovery in Guyana.
 The company has discovered more than 1.5 billion barrels of recoverable resources as a result of an exploration program using the company’s proprietary seismic imaging technology.
-As a result, as the company takes this discovery into Phase 2, it anticipates almost 300 thousand barrels per day of production.
+As a result, as the company takes this discovery into Phase 2, it anticipates almost 300,000 barrels per day of production.

 That means this project alone has the potential to increase Exxon Mobil’s entire production by an astounding almost 10%.

-Exxon Mobil Mozambique - Exxon Mobil Investor Presentation
+Source: Exxon Mobil Mozambique - Exxon Mobil Investor Presentation

-On top of this major discovery, Exxon Mobil is currently evaluating 3 high-potential exploration blocks.
+On top of this major discovery, Exxon Mobil is currently evaluating three high-potential exploration blocks.
 These exploration blocks are smaller to Exxon Mobil’s Area 4 acquisition but are still fairly large blocks.
 Should any of these blocks have a discovery similar in size to that of Area 4, that has the ability to provide Exxon Mobil with massive additional discoveries worth a lot of money.

 As we have seen throughout this discussion, Exxon Mobil is currently undertaking a lot of projects.
 The company has used the oil crash as a boost to begin additional focus on optimization and cash flow increase.
 On top of that, the company has recently made several massive discoveries.
 These discoveries have the potential to increase Exxon Mobil’s production by respectable amounts.
 This shows the overall strength of Exxon Mobil’s asset portfolio.